doctore/FunctionalPHP/README.md

 /**
- * Uses to test if the intProperty of the given DummyObject is odd or not (used only for testing purpose).
+ * Uses to test if the age of the given Person is odd or not (used only for testing purpose).
  */
-final class HasDummyObjectOddIntPropertyPredicate implements Predicate {
+final class HasPersonOddAgePredicate implements Predicate {

 	/**
 	 * {@inheritDoc}